Kuala Terengganu: Water

 The city also has water transportation that ply the Terengganu River.
 The lifeline between the north and south parts of the city are the water taxis more popularly known as bot penambang.
 Bot penambang are engined, roofed wooden boats made to carry passengers from Seberang Takir Jetty and Pulau Duyong Kecil Jetty to Kuala Terengganu Jetty.
 It is the easiest and shortest way to get to the city.
 There are also ferry services to the resort island of Redang and other small islands, although these services are mainly carried out by modern express ferries.
 The ferries dock at Syahbandar Jetty, just in front of the General Post Office.

-Banking services

-The Malaysian central bank, Bank Negara Malaysia maintains its east coast branch in Kuala Terengganu.
-Major Malaysian commercial banks also have their branches here.
-This includes Maybank, CIMB Bank, AmBank, Public Bank, RHB Bank, and Hong Leong Bank.
-Many of these banks have their main offices near to one another at Jalan Sultan Ismail and the adjacent areas.

 Courts of law and legal enforcement

 All types of courts in Kuala Terengganu can be found in Jalan Sultan Mohamad.
 The High Court, Sessions Court, and the Magistrate Court are housed under one building complex.
 Another type of court, the Syariah Court is situated not far from the Terengganu Courts Complex.
 The headquarters of the Royal Malaysia Police's Terengganu Police Contingent and the Kuala Terengganu District Police Contingent are at Jalan Sultan Omar.
 Other small police stations are located in and around the two districts that make up the city.
 There is no prison complex in the district, but temporary lock-up cells are to be found in most police stations here.
 The main fire station is at Jalan Kemajuan, near Bukit Kecil.
 This is the biggest fire station in Kuala Terengganu.
 Another fire station is located just beside Pasar Payang in the city centre.
 The headquarters of the Malaysian Civil Defence Department, the civil defence services agency in Malaysia, is at Jalan Lapangan Terbang, near to Terengganu Sports Complex.
 The 18th Battalion of the Royal Malay Regiment of the Malaysian Army has its camp in the northern part of the district at Kem Sri Pantai in Seberang Takir, near to the airport and Teluk Ketapang Beach.
 The camp is currently undergoing restoration and upgrading processes.